 How are points allocated? chevron_right

 Points are awarded on the basis of the work and the relative contribution of the staff member, as well as the equivalence with allocations to traditional outputs assessed for the Research Outputs Collection (ROC).
-Please refer to the Creative Works Assessment Guide for specific points allocations.
+After submitting your creative work to CRO, the Research Office will send you a Research Table to complete to provide details on the relevant elements which contribute to the allocation of point values.
+Please refer to the Creative Works Assessment Guide for specific information regarding point allocations.

 How do I submit a creative work to CRO? chevron_right